Ocean-E2E: Hybrid Physics-Based and Data-Driven Global Forecasting of Extreme Marine Heatwaves with End-to-End Neural Assimilation: Reproducibility and Implementation Details

-$d_{i,j}$ and $s_{i,j}$ are longtitudal and latitdual grid scale at $(i,j)$.
-What's more, unlike atmosphere variables, the ocean MHWs have coastline boundary, which should be treated properly to aviod any numerical instability.
-In our study, we mitigate this boundary effect through a boundary mask $\mathbf{M}$, where
+Here $d_{i,j}$ and $s_{i,j}$ are the longitudinal and latitudinal distances between the two neighboring cells used by the centered stencil at $(i,j)$.
+Unlike atmospheric variables, ocean MHW fields have coastline boundaries, which should be treated properly to avoid numerical instability.
+We mitigate this boundary effect through a boundary mask $\mathbf{M}$:

-Furthermore, a scaling factor $\varepsilon_{gm}=0.1$ is employed on ${\bf u}_{gm}$ to avoid the instability of training.
-The equation \ref{evo_eq} then becomes
+Furthermore, a scaling factor $\varepsilon_{gm}=0.1$ is employed on ${\bf u}_{\theta}$ to avoid instability during training.
+Equation~\ref{eq:appendix_evo_core} then becomes